 Canada needs a diverse selection of reliable, clean and safe sources of new energy to meet its growing electricity demand.

 Wind energy is one of the fastest growing major sources of new electricity around the world.
 In 2012, clean wind energy grew by nearly 20 per cent in Canada, representing over $2.5 billion in investment and creating 10,500 jobs.
-Canada’s current installed capacity is just over 8,000 MW, generating the equivalent electricity consumed by over 2 million average Canadian homes.
+In 2015, Canada’s installed capacity surpassed the 10,000 MW threshold, establishing the industry’s position as a mainstream source of cost-competitive and reliable electricity supply.

 Every Canadian province is now benefiting from clean wind energy.